Suicide Squad (1935 film)

 Suicide Squad is a 1935 American action film directed by Raymond K. Johnson and starring Norman Foster, Joyce Compton and Robert Homans.
 It was made as a second feature by the independent outfit Puritan Pictures.
 The film's sets were designed by the art director Vin Taylor.

-Synopsis
+Plot

 A young firefighter's exploits gain him newspaper attention, but the publicity starts to go to his head.